westmuse/program-committee/content/proposals/WMA2019_SP27_Parzen.md

 ---
-title: "The Power of Adaptability: Raising Your ?AQ? in a Rapidly Changing Industry"
+title: "The Power of Adaptability: Raising Your 'AQ' in a Rapidly Changing Industry"
 date: 2018-12-13 14:06:51 -0000
 author: Micah Parzen
 categories: ["All levels"]